“I am a daughter, a sibling, a friend, a granddaughter, a university graduate, and many other things. I am also an eating disorder survivor.

 I’d be remiss if I didn’t give thanks to my support system and team who have kept me afloat these past two years.
 They have managed to keep me well enough to start living again.
 I am slowly coming back to myself, and that my friends, is a miracle in and of itself.”

-This story was submitted to Love What Matters by Sarah Krestell of Toronto, Canada.
-You can follow her journey on Instagram.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more amazing stories about eating disorder recovery here: